rainakallan/SentenceConstructionTool/README.md

 - **Vite** (for fast and modern build setup)
 - **Tailwind CSS** (for styling)
 - **JSON Server** / mock API (for quiz data)
+- **Firebase Realtime database (for storing and syncing data in real-time)

   **This project helped me: